giofontana/cheatsheet/OCP/CNV/Network/ovs-bond-balance-slb/README.md

     3.1.
 Add [05-nmstate-configuration-master.yaml](common/05-nmstate-configuration-master.yaml) and [05-nmstate-configuration-worker](common/05-nmstate-configuration-worker)

     3.2.
 In a linux workstation, customize [dhcp/cluster.yml](dhcp/cluster.yml) for DHCP or [static/(server).yml](static/master1.yml) for static IP and run the following commands to generate `10-br-ex-master-mc.yml` and `10-br-ex-worker-mc.yml` machine config files and add them as custom manifests.
-Note that, for static IP, the file names have to be the server short name (example: if server name is `server1.example.com`, so the file name has to be `server1.yml`).
+Note that, for static IP the file names have to be the server short name (example: if server name is `server1.example.com`, so the file name has to be `server1.yml`).

 **DHCP:**